federicotdn/verb/README.md

 All headers must be written immediately after the method + URL line, without any blank lines in between.

+**Note:** "header" != "heading", "header" is used to refer to HTTP headers, and "heading" is used to refer to the elements used to separate sections of text.

 ### Adding a Body

 To add a body to your HTTP request, simply insert it below the method, URL and headers.
 Continuing with our previous example, add the following contents at the end of the file: